muritane/coordination-architecture/architectural_hygiene.md

 - “not dropping the ball,”
 - “doing the right thing.”

-These phrases often mean:
+Operationally, these phrases often mean:

 > “Continue absorbing signals we have not routed.”

 Hygienic systems rely on:

 - explicit interfaces,
 - visible constraints,
 - inspectable routing,
 - renegotiable ownership.

 Morality may exist.
 It must not carry topology.

 ---

 ## Relationship to Epistemic Hygiene

-Architectural hygiene requires epistemic hygiene.
+Architectural hygiene depends on epistemic hygiene.

 Routing cannot be explicit if:

 - structure is opaque,
 - buffers are invisible,
-- failure paths are mystified.
+- failure paths are mystified,
+- ownership is ambiguous.

-Inspectable structure is what allows sinks to be removed without destabilizing the entire system.
+Inspectable structure is what allows sinks to be removed
+without destabilizing the system.

 ---